 Operations research models are designed to optimize, maximize, or minimize real world processes.
 Computer methods and packages are included for linear and dynamic programming, life and death processes, P.E.R.T.-C.P.M., trend analysis and queuing theory.
-Prerequisites: MA34, MA387 and MA385.
+Prerequisites: MA341and either MA385 or MA 387.

-MA460 NUMERICAL LINEAR ALGEBRA

-The course covers topics such as numerical solutions to systems of linear equations; linear least squares problems; eigenvalue and eigenvector problems.
+NUMERICAL LINEAR ALGEBRA As Resources Permit The course covers topics such as numerical solutions to systems of linear equations; linear least squares problems; eigenvalue and eigenvector problems.
 Methods include Gauss-Jordan elimination, Seidel iterating, the QR algorithm, and linear optimization.
 It includes the use of numerical software libraries.
 Prerequisite: Grades of C or better in MA205, MA302, and MA375.

-NUMERICAL ANALYSIS As Resources Permit The course covers: root finding for non-linear equations, numerical integration, numerical methods for ordinary differential equations, interpolation theory, and approximation functions.
-The course makes use of numerical software Prerequisite: Grades of C or better in MA205, libraries MA302, and MA375.
+As Resources Permit NUMERICAL ANALYSIS The course covers: root finding for non-linear equations, numerical integration, and numerical methods for ordinary differential equations, interpolation theory, and approximation functions.
+The course makes use of numerical software Prerequisite: Grades of C or better in MA205, libraries.
+MA302, and MA375.